acidanthera/HibernationFixup/README.md

 By design the mach kernel encrypts hibernate sleepimage and writes the encryption key to variable "IOHibernateRTCVariables" in the system registry (PMRootDomain).
 Somehow this value has to be written into RTC (or SMC) in order the boot.efi could read it.
-But in my case it doesn't work: there are no any variables in SMC (actually FakeSMC).
+But in case if you have to limit your RTC memory to 1 bank (128 bytes), it doesn't work: there are no any variables in SMC/NVRAM/RTC (actually FakeSMC).
-I use FakeSMC with possibility to save SMC keys to NVRAM and Clover with possibility to restore these keys from NVRAM and provide SMC Protocol (SMCHelper.efi) for boot.efi.

 Fortunately, boot.efi can read key "IOHibernateRTCVariables" from NVRAM!
 This kext detects entering into "hibernate" power state, reads variable